ierso/underscores-modern/README.md

 # Underscores Modern

-Hosted:
+Hosted: local

 ## Overview

-Combines the WordPress theme underscores with a modern build system.
+Combines the WordPress theme underscores with a modern build system and VueJS v2.

 For an overview of the original theme please refer to the [undercores documentation](https://underscores.me/).

+For an overview of VueJS v2 please refer to the [vue documentation](https://vuejs.org/v2/guide/).

 ### Getting Started